olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

 | hipMalloc                                   | GPU HBM                   | Zero copy read/write over Inifinity Fabric | Local read/write                                   |
 +---------------------------------------------+---------------------------+--------------------------------------------+----------------------------------------------------+

-Disabling XNACK will not necessarily result in an application failure, as most types of memory can still be accessed by the Trento CPU and MI250X.
+Disabling XNACK will not necessarily result in an application failure, as most types of memory can still be accessed by the AMD "Optimized 3rd Gen EPYC" CPU and AMD MI250X GPU.
 In most cases, however, the access will occur in a zero-copy fashion over the Infinity Fabric.
 The exception is memory allocated through standard system allocators such as ``malloc``, which cannot be accessed directly from GPU kernels without previously being registered via a HIP runtime call such as ``hipHostRegister``.
 Access to malloc'ed and unregistered memory from GPU kernels will result in fatal unhandled page faults.
 The table below shows how common allocators behave with XNACK disabled.

 ``HSA_XNACK=0`` **Automatic Page Migration Disabled**